Yuanhy1997/GenBioEL/readme.md

-This repository is for our NAACL 2022 work:
+This repository is for our \textit{NAACL 2022} work:

 Generative Biomedical Entity Linking via Knowledge Base-Guided Pre-training and Synonyms-Aware Fine-tuning
-The source code will be uploaded very soon.

 If interested, please cite:
 ```